scottjmaddox/scottjmaddox.github.io/_posts/2018-08-19-Safe-partial-initialization-in-Rust.md

 So for performance-critical code, this isn't a very good solution.

-Furthermore, one major reason for using partial initialization is to initialize structs that are too large to fit on the stack, where idiomatic Rust intialization (`fn new() -> Self { ... }`) would overflow the stack.
-However, since this approach to partial initializaiton requires copying the entire struct onto the stack (multiple times), it will not work for very large structs.
+Furthermore, one major reason for using partial initialization is to initialize structs that are too large to fit on the stack, where idiomatic Rust initialization (`fn new() -> Self { ... }`) would overflow the stack.
+However, since this approach to partial initialization requires copying the entire struct onto the stack (multiple times), it will not work for very large structs.